headlined/bomber/README.md

+# Status

+This project is out of support.
+Although the repository will always be available!
+Feel free to make desired changes!

 # Bomber

 Bomber is a destructive Discord bot built for educational purposes.
 It's designed to simulate the behavior of a malicious bot to educate users about the potential risks and consequences of using such bots in their Discord servers.